-It is recommended that companies engaging a verifier consider including in its purchase order to the verifier, that the verifier:
+It is recommended that companies engaging a verifier consider including in its purchase order to the verifier, that the verifier has to:

-- Promptly inform if the verifier's accreditation has been suspended or withdrawn; - In case of accreditation being suspended or withdrawn will provide the client with relevant verification paperwork, e.g. notes, programme, assessment data and records etc.
+- Promptly inform the client if its own accreditation has been suspended or withdrawn; - In case of accreditation being suspended or withdrawn will provide the client with relevant verification paperwork, e.g. notes, programme, assessment data and records etc.